 Use Requirements 5.1.1 bee keeping The use of land for bee keeping.
 5.1.2 occasional use If for infrequent or irregular sporting, social or cultural events.
-5.1.3 home occupation (a) not more than 40m2 of gross floor area of the dwelling is used for non- residential purposes; (b) the person conducting the home occupation normally uses the dwelling as their principal place of residence; (c) it does not involve employment of persons other than a resident; (d) any load on a utility is no more than for a domestic use; (e) there is no activity that causes electrical interference to other land; (f) it does not involve display of goods for sale that are visible from any road or public open space adjoining the site; (g) it involves no more than 1 advertising sign (that must be non- illuminated) and not more than 0.2m 2 in area; (h) it does not involve refuelling, servicing, detailing or repair of vehicles not owned by the resident on the site; (i) no more than 1 commercial vehicle is on the site at any one time and no commercial vehicle on the site exceeds 2 tonnes; and any vehicle used solely for non-residential purposes must be parked on the site.
+5.1.3 home occupation If: (a) not more than 40m2 of gross floor area of the dwelling is used for non-residential purposes; (b) the person conducting the home occupation normally uses the dwelling as their principal place of residence; (c) it does not involve employment of persons other than a resident; (d) any load on a utility is no more than for a domestic use; (e) there is no activity that causes electrical interference to other land;

+(f) it does not involve display of goods for sale that are visible from any road or public open space adjoining the site; (g) it involves no more than 1 advertising sign (that must be non-illuminated) and not more than 0.2m2 in area; (h) it does not involve refuelling, servicing, detailing or repair of vehicles not owned by the resident on the site; (i) no more than 1 commercial vehicle is on the site at any one time and no commercial vehicle on the site exceeds 2 tonnes; and any vehicle used solely for non-residential purposes must be parked on the site.
 5.1.4 markets If on public land.
+5.1.5 display home The use of an existing dwelling as a display home for a period of up to 3 years.
+This includes the use of part of the dwelling as an office for home sales, displays and administration.